By shocu Telegram: @shocu7

 What does “normalizing” pedophilia / minor attraction mean?
 Is it the acceptance of adult-child sexual relationships in our society?
 Because most of the time this subject is brought up, that is not what is being argued at all.
 Is it the “normalization” of the fact that people with this attraction exist?
 How would ignoring our existence be fruitful for anyone?
 Whether anyone likes it or not, people like us exist, and pretending that is not the case can only worsen the situation for everyone.

 Perhaps this “normalization” refers to the acceptance of helping people with this attraction cope with their sexuality in ways that are not harmful to them or to children.
 Why is this such a bad thing?
 Is it truly better to socially ostracize, isolate, and dehumanize an entire group of people based solely on an immutable aspect of their being?
 Or maybe this “normalization” refers to allowing people to have sexual thoughts involving children.
 While I can understand how some people might find this idea uncomfortable, approaching the issue from this angle leads us dangerously close to policing people’s thoughts, i.e., thought crime.
 One may think that having sexual thoughts about children is inherently immoral, but sexual thoughts are only a natural part of anyone’s sexuality.
 How can we blame people for having fantasies involving what they’re attracted to?
 Regardless, complete sexual repression, including one’s thoughts, hardly seems like a preferable alternative.
 In the end, thoughts cannot hurt anyone.
 It is only when people take action where we should be concerned, and we shouldn’t assume people’s intentions based on things like sexual thoughts.
-Again, would it be fair to assume someone fantasizing about an adult intends to harm them?
+Again, would it be fair to assume that someone fantasizing about an adult intends to harm them?

 Another possibility I can think of regarding what people mean by “normalizing” would be the “normalization” of the discussion of MAP issues.
 Although many people may be uncomfortable discussing these issues, how will anyone ever reach a better understanding and seek solutions that can work for everyone if we simply censor topics we don’t like?
 And, more to the point, what are people with this attraction meant to do if we cannot even speak out against the way we’re treated?
 We should never be afraid of discourse.
 If we simply decide that some topics simply cannot be discussed because we find them uncomfortable or unpleasing, what then would be the purpose and value of free speech?
 To silence us is to deprive us of our basic human rights (which, again, contributes to our dehumanization).